arduino/help-center-content/content/Education and Kits/Science Journal App/Get-started-with-the-Arduino-Science-Journal.md

 > Note 1: The MKR WiFi 1010 needs to be connected using the Science Carrier, which is only available in the [Arduino Science Kit Physics Lab](https://store.arduino.cc/products/arduino-science-kit-physics-lab).
 >
 > Note 2: If your board came with a Science Kit, it will have the the required firmware out-of-the-box.
-If you are using an individually bought board replacement or have flashed the board with different firmware, see [Upload the Science Journal firmware](https://support.arduino.cc/hc/en-us/articles/4408029337746-Upload-the-Science-Journal-firmware).
+If you're using a board not included in a Science Kit, an individually bought board replacement, or have flashed the board with different firmware, see [Upload the Science Journal firmware](https://support.arduino.cc/hc/en-us/articles/4408029337746-Upload-the-Science-Journal-firmware).

 <a id="connect-a-board"></a>